DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: The Benchmark

 \textbf{Prompt refinement and filtering.} Following the attribute extraction, we implement a prompt refinement pipeline to transform the original captions into detail-rich long prompts.
 For each sample, we enumerate all identified main characters and employ an LLM to incorporate all their attributes and locations into the original caption.
 Subsequently, the same LLM integrates the sample's scene attributes and spatial/interactive relationships to produce the refined prompt.

-Beyond prompt refinement, the extracted attributes also form the basis of our evaluation metrics.
+Beyond the prompt refinement, the extracted attributes also form the basis of our evaluation metrics.
 To ensure metric accuracy, we implement an attribute validation mechanism where an LLM verifies the presence of each attribute in the refined prompt, filtering out any unincorporated attributes.
-In addition, samples with less than 4 valid character-level attributes are filtered out. (see Figure \ref{fig:dataset_construct} \ding{177})
+In addition, samples with less than 4 valid character-level attributes are filtered out (see Figure \ref{fig:dataset_construct} \ding{177}).

-\textbf{Prompt enhancement.} Throughout the attribute extraction and prompt refinement pipeline, we employ Qwen2.5-14B-Instruct \citep{qwen2.5} as our primary LLM and Qwen2.5-VL-7B-Instruct \citep{qwen2.5-VL} as the MLLM.
-This initial process yields 4,565 detail-rich prompts, with an average token length of 237.53.
-To achieve higher precision and greater detail, we subsequently reprocess the corresponding 4,565 samples using Qwen2.5-VL-72B-Instruct as both the LLM and the MLLM.
-This new process generates an improved dataset containing 4,116 prompts with an average token length of 284.89. (see in Figure \ref{fig:dataset_construct} \ding{178})
+\textbf{Prompt enhancement.} Our data construction process is carried out in two rounds.
+In the first round, we use image data and detailed captions from DOCCI and Localized Narratives as sources, and deploy Qwen2.5-14B-Instruct \citep{qwen2.5} and Qwen2.5-VL-7B-Instruct \citep{qwen2.5-VL} for initial data synthesis.
+This round yields 4,565 detail-rich prompts, with an average token length of 237.53.
+In the second round, we use these 4,565 samples as the original data and rerun the synthesis pipeline, employing Qwen2.5-VL-72B-Instruct as both the LLM and MLLM.
+This reprocessing step results in an improved dataset containing 4,116 refined prompts with an average token length of 284.89 (see in Figure \ref{fig:dataset_construct} \ding{178}).